alexanderswift/public-gigacom/28thOct22-linedown.md

 ### Monday 15:00

-Network Operations person I was talking to on Friday night drops me an email to say..
+Network Operations person I was talking too on Friday night drops me an email to say..

 > Just following up on the outage over the weekend.
 >